-The enclosed proxy, for use at the 2013 Annual Meeting of Shareholders (the "Meeting") to be held at the Penn Club, 30 West 44th Street, New York, New York on Monday, May 6, 2013 at 10:00 a.m., local time, and any adjournments or postponements thereof, is being solicited on behalf of the Board of Directors (the "Board") of the Company.
+The enclosed proxy, for use at the 2014 Annual Meeting of Shareholders (the "Meeting") to be held at the Penn Club, 30 West 44th Street, New York, New York 10036 on Monday, May 5, 2014 at 10:00 a.m., local time, and any adjournments or postponements thereof, is being solicited on behalf of the Board of Directors (the "Board") of the Company.
 As used in this proxy statement, the terms "we," "us," "our," "Company" or "KCAP Financial" refer to KCAP Financial, Inc.

 A shareholder may also choose to vote electronically by accessing the Internet site stated on the form of proxy or by using the toll-free telephone number stated on the form of proxy.
 Without affecting any vote previously taken, the proxy may be revoked by the shareholder by giving notice of revocation to KCAP Financial in writing, by accessing the Internet site stated on the form of proxy, by using the toll-free telephone number stated on the form of proxy or at the meeting.
 A shareholder may also change his or her vote by executing and returning to the Company a later-dated proxy, by submitting a later-dated electronic vote through the Internet site stated on the form of proxy, by using the toll-free telephone number stated on the form of proxy or by voting at the meeting.
 All properly executed proxies received by the Board and all properly authenticated electronic votes recorded through the Internet or by telephone will be voted as directed by the shareholder.
-All properly executed proxies received by the Board that do not specify how shares should be voted will be voted "FOR" the election as directors of the nominees listed below under "Proposal 1: Election of Directors"; "FOR" the proposal to approve, in a non-binding vote, the compensation paid to the Company's named executive officers; and "FOR" the ratification of the selection of Grant Thornton LLP as the independent registered public accountant of the Company for the current year.
+All properly executed proxies received by the Board that do not specify how shares should be voted will be voted "FOR" the election as directors of the nominees listed below under "Proposal 1: Election of Directors"; "FOR" the proposal to approve, in a non-binding vote, the compensation paid to the Company's named executive officers; and "FOR" the ratification of the selection of Ernst & Young LLP ("E&Y") as the independent registered public accountant of the Company for the current year.

 KCAP Financial will bear the expense of the solicitation of proxies for the Meeting.
 Solicitation of proxies may be made by mail, personal interview or telephone by officers, directors and other employees of the Company.
-The Company will also reimburse its transfer agent, American Stock Transfer & Trust Company, Broadridge Financial Solutions, Inc. and the Company's banks, brokers, and other custodians, nominees and fiduciaries for their reasonable costs in the preparation and mailing of proxy materials to shareholders.
+The Company will also reimburse banks, brokers, and other custodians, nominees and fiduciaries for their reasonable costs in forwarding proxy materials and obtaining voting instructions from their customers.